hamlets-workshop/hamlets-workshop.github.io/_pages/04_schedule.md

 * Workshop: TBD

 #### Submission Instructions

-Authors are encouraged to submit papers on topics related to human and/or model in the loop evaluation and training strategies, adhering to the following guidelines:

 * Submissions should be made in PDF format through OpenReview: [https://openreview.net/group?id=NeurIPS.cc/2020/Workshop/HAMLETS](https://openreview.net/group?id=NeurIPS.cc/2020/Workshop/HAMLETS).
 * Submissions should be anonymized and follow the [NeurIPS 2020 format](https://nips.cc/Conferences/2020/PaperInformation/StyleFiles).